 Many of us are used to pressure balance shower controls, but for a better shower experience, thermostatic systems are where it’s at.
 Whereas a pressure balance valve controls the water temperature and pressure simultaneously (and let’s be honest – you really only get one pressure setting), thermostatic valves control the temperature and pressure separately.
 That means you get to choose how hot or how cold AND if you want a weaker or stronger stream of water.
 Thermostatic controls also allow you to set the temperature so that if you have a “favorite” temperature, it will heat exactly to that setting every time you turn on the water.

 If there is one type of showerhead that we recommend to our clients every time, it’s the hand shower.
 Even if they aren’t going the route of multiple water sources (standard showerhead, rain showerhead, the works…), we still suggest a handshower – yes, even if it’s going to be their only showerhead.
 In many cases we recommend a handshower that’s mounted on a bar because they are flexible, like the one shown in this bathroom designed by Erin Williamson.
 You can adjust the height for different members of the household, take the showerhead off the hook when needed, and they make cleaning a breeze.

 12. Watch the Open Space Above Your Shower Glass or Curtain

-Depending on the bathroom and overall design, our rule of thumb is generally to leave approximately 12” of open space above the curtain rod or glass.
-In some cases, like in our Spruce Street project, you can also run the glass to the ceiling but leave an open space above the door only.
+Depending on the bathroom and overall design, our rule of thumb is generally to leave approximately 12” of open space above the curtain rod or glass, like in our 70th Street project.
+In climates like Seattle, where it’s not warm year round, this is especially important.
 There needs to be enough room for steam to escape, but no one likes to be cold when they’re taking a shower.